 9:30 am - 11:30 am

-Come and join us for an afternoon of learning the art of fire lighting and how to use a flint safely at Ceres Environmental Park in Melbourne’s Brunswick East.
+Come and join us to learn the art of fire lighting and how to use a flint safely at Ceres Environmental Park in Melbourne’s Brunswick East.
 We’ll be set up in the African village and children will learn about the importance of fire, what materials it needs, fire safety and then they’ll all get a chance to use a flint and light their own fire.

 If your child loves camping and the outdoors, then this fire lighting making workshop is for them.
 There will even be time to toast marshmallow!